Dear Colleagues of the 135th Congress of the German Society of Surgery,

 SEOQ was founded in 1981 by a group of enthusiastic surgeons dedicated to cancer surgery.
 In turn, it is immersed in the Federation of Spanish Oncological Societies (FESEO) sharing among other things, the Journal of Clinical and Translational Oncology (CTO).

-Since its incorporation in the European Society of Surgical Oncology (ESSO) in 2006 our Society has been modernized, being able our members to enjoy all the advantages offered by ESSO.
+Since its incorporation in the European Society of Surgical Oncology (ESSO) in 2006 our Society has been modernized and our members are enjoying all advantages offered by ESSO.

 The aim of SEOQ is to be the framework for the understanding of all those surgical specialties that treat cancer, especially those procedures that due to their complexity must be addressed from a multidisciplinary perspective.